Search

 With which visas in the Philippines can foreigners buy a house?

 While foreigners cannot own land in the Philippines, they can own houses or buildings, provided they do not hold the land on which these structures are built.
-Although there are several types of visas in the Philippines, this ownership is independent of the type of visa held.
+Although there are several types of visas in the Philippines, this ownership is independent of the kind of visa held.
 Foreigners often opt for long-term leases of the land or purchase condominium units where foreign ownership is allowed up to a certain percentage.

 Your guide to buying property in the Philippines